JoseFerreira99/MobiAlert/README.md

 ## Hardware
 The proposed approach is implemented within the GrovePi hardware framework.

+To initializate the UART Port for the GPS, [Text](https://sparklers-the-makers.github.io/blog/robotics/use-neo-6m-module-with-raspberry-pi/)

 ## Dependencies
 Before using,  add this additional libraries using the pip3 package.